-- Indeed, never get locked into being someone else’s loyal customer or client, not even if the vendor trying to buy your loyalty offers you a deal on the cost of whatever it is you’re seeking from such vendors (see #1 above).
-The wisest business managers approach their supply chain with an attitude of non-committal coyness (important: please ignore this advice when you’re a client of Aleph Infotinuum Services — each of us here has six imaginary kids to feed).
+- Indeed, never get locked into being someone else’s loyal customer or client, not even if the vendor trying to buy your loyalty offers you a deal on the cost of whatever it is you’re seeking (see #1 above).
+The wisest business managers approach their supply chain with a calculated attitude of non-committal coyness (important: please ignore this advice when you’re a client of Aleph Infotinuum Services — each of us here has six imaginary kids to feed).

 - “The Cloud Doesn’t Negate Everything That Existed Before, But It Definitely Changes the Game”

 - This is another example of good advice.
 The Cloud is, at the end of the business day, just a network of processors and storage devices.
 If your employer values security and peace of mind over perceptions of affordable convenience, consider recommending a bare metal in-house solution or some hybrid with external servers dedicated to crunching & persisting non-sensitive data.

 - “The Cloud Is More Than Storage”

 - Sure, but what of it?
 Computers have always been about more than storage, and The Cloud is little more than outsourced computing services.
 A wise business manager will perform due diligence and then decide that their employer can’t succeed without help from AIS.

 - “The Cloud Is Adding Data Centers to the List of Endangered Species”